ITMax2026/Active-Directory-Lab/12. Hybrid Identity using Mircosoft Entra Connect/README.md

      - On the right, select Use ISO image file > Browse and select the Windows Server 2022 ISO file.
      - Click OK.

-Step 4: Configure Networking and Join the Domain
+Step 4: Configure Networking and Join the Domain (On the new AADC-01 Server)
   1. Networking:
      - Windows + r > ncpa.cpl
      - Right-click the adapter > Properties > Click Internet Protocol Version 4 (TCP/IP) and select Properties.